blockchainofthings/CatenisAPIClientCpp/README.md

     - Windows https://www.visualstudio.com/vs/community/
 * Perl (Available from https://www.perl.org/get.html)
     - Perl is needed for building the OpenSSL library

+### Setting External Library Directory:

+This library uses the C++ package manager [Hunter](https://github.com/ruslo/hunter) to download and build required external libraries.
+You may set the environment variable HUNTER_ROOT to direct where the external libraries will be downloaded.
+If not specified, the external libraries will be downloaded in ~/.hunter
+* If the directory is specified, the path MUST NOT have spaces.

 ### Build Steps: